microsoft/fast/specs/accordion.md

 ### States

-Accordion has 2 modes of expansion let can be set via `expandmode`. `expandmode` defaults to `multi`, meaning multiple accordion-items can be expanded at any given time.
-If `expandmode` is set to `single` then only one item can be expanded, meaning that when you activate a header all other headers with collapse.
+Accordion has 2 modes of expansion let can be set via `expand-mode`. `expand-mode` defaults to `multi`, meaning multiple accordion-items can be expanded at any given time.
+If `expand-mode` is set to `single` then only one item can be expanded, meaning that when you activate a header all other headers with collapse.

 ### Accessibility